Best Keyboard for VALORANT

 What makes a keyboard good for VALORANT?

-Despite the fact that mechanical keyboards are very subjective, there are some things to note.
+Aside from the fact that you’ll want to focus on analog boards as your first port of call, the options are wide open.
 VALORANT isn’t a game with a lot of complicated inputs, for example, so in theory there’s no need to go for a keyboard that has lots of extra buttons and features.
 In fact it’s even beneficial to keep your board as small as possible; this allows you to have more space for your mouse to move around and it’ll also let you place your keyboard hand and mouse hand closer together.
 That last part isn’t as beneficial for everyone (some people really don’t care about that, and that’s fine) but why waste space on your desk by plopping down a keyboard with a numpad if you’re never going to use said numpad, right?

 Wooting 60HE+